ajva09/wiki.fysetc/docs/SB CAN Toolhead Board.md

 ## 1. Introduction

-The SB CAN Tool Board is a highly integrated printhead control board.
-Based on STM32F072, running Klipper firmware.
-Onboard TMC2209 stepper motor driver, AXL345 acceleration sensor, and other necessary interfaces.
-And comes with a 2.5m 4-core cable for easy out-of-the-box use.
+The SB CAN Toolhead Board is a Stealthburner integrated printhead control board.
+It is based on the STM32F072 chip, running Klipper firmware.
+It features an onboard TMC2209 stepper driver for the extruder, an ADXL345 acceleration sensor for input shaping, and other necessary interfaces.
+It also comes with a premade 2.5m 4-core CAN cable for easy out-of-the-box use.

-### 1.1 Feature
+### 1.1 Features

-- Based on STM32F072
+- Based on the STM32F072 chip

 - Onboard 1M CAN transceiver

-- Onboard TMC2209
+- Onboard TMC2209 stepper driver for the extruder

-- 2x 0.5A MAX PWM interface for controllable fan (default VIN power supply, 5V optional)
+- 2x 0.5A MAX PWM interface for controllable fans (default VIN power supply, 5V optional)

 - 1x signal input interface (VIN power supply, with level conversion)